metpalash/Copart/README.md

 Address:______ Street name 1: ______ Street Name 2:_____ City:_____ State:______ Zipcode:_____

 # Compile Instruction
-#To run code you should have node installed
+#To run code you should have node installed.
+Extract Address_Phone.zip
 #Type npm install in current directory to download required packages
 #To start the program type npm start
 #For more details read package.json